 10. Showcase already-sold listings

-When you sell a property in a specific postal code, showcase the sold properties to gain awareness and collect leads from those who are looking to buy, rent, or sell within that same region.
+When you sell a property in a specific area, showcase the already-sold properties to gain awareness and collect leads from those who are looking to buy within that same region.

-Simply run ads about the sold property and target an audience within that zip code.
+Simply leave the ads up!
 In doing so, you’re priming people to have you in mind for their next real estate transaction.

-Be sure to link your ads to a landing page where interested people can request more information.
+Be sure to link your ads to a landing page where interested people can get in touch and request more information.

 Digital Marketing Strategist at Rose Real Estate